 While the technique described above has been successful at reducing erosion to the saltmarsh behind, the barges cannot get mud high enough in the tidal frame for new saltmarsh to grow.
 LHC worked with partners Land & Water / Earth Change, a marine contractor specialising in environmental enhancement projects, and Hampshire and Isle of Wight Wildlife Trust to trial a new technique to move a significant quantity of the previously placed and consolidated sediment higher up the tidal frame onto adjacent lower lying areas of decaying saltmarsh.
 The aim is to raise the trial area to the same level as supports the surrounding healthy high marsh to encourage new high marsh growth.

-In December 2023, the Marine Management Organisation granted Lymington Harbour Commission a ten-year licence to trial new techniques and in 2024 the Environment Agency awarded Lymington Harbour grant funding from the DEFRA Water Improvement Fund to trial the new technique in August and September 2024.
-While the trial did not move as much sediment as was hoped due to difficult ground conditions contributing to equipment issues, and an unseasonably windy period, the technique showed considerable promise and a number of lessons were learned that will improve results for future schemes.
-The trial area will now be monitored until autumn 2025 and a report of the findings will be published in due course.
-Subsequent phases will be dependent on new grant funding awards.
+In December 2023, the Marine Management Organisation granted Lymington Harbour Commissioners a ten-year licence to trial new techniques and in 2024 the Environment Agency awarded the Commissioners grant funding from the DEFRA Water Improvement Fund to trial the new technique in August and September 2024.
+While the trial did not move as much sediment as was hoped due to difficult ground conditions contributing to equipment issues, and an unseasonably windy period, the technique showed considerable promise and a number of lessons were learned that will improve results for future schemes, see Beneficial Use of Dredged Sediment to Improve Boiler Marsh, Lymington: Review of restoration activities and monitoring undertaken for the first trial campaign in 2024.The trial area will be monitored until autumn 2025, view the monitoring report.

 This handbook is a practical guide for those interested in beneficially using dredged sediment for estuarine and coastal habitat restoration.
 It has been written with a broad audience in mind, not just specialists in the field.
 It is hoped that it will be of value for a range of individuals and organisations including policy makers, nature conservation bodies, local communities or anyone interested, or involved in, dredging, coastal management and ecosystem restoration.
 Page 11 of the handbook sets out the current barriers to beneficial use.